 Position: Director of Player Development

-Among Steinhorn’s responsibilities, he is in charge of player development, opponent scouting, facility organization, enhancement & technology, on-campus recruiting & alumni relations, student-athlete transition and student-athlete services.
+Among Paulsen’s responsibilities, he is in charge of player development, opponent scouting, facility organization, enhancement & technology, recruiting & alumni relations, student-athlete transition and student-athlete services.

 As a student assistant coach in 2018, he helped the Tigers total 47 overall wins, 22 ACC regular-season victories, a share of the ACC regular-season title and an outright ACC Atlantic Division championship.
 Those four achievements were all firsts for the program since 2006.
 Clemson finished ranked as high as No. 12 in the nation by Perfect Game and were also ranked in the top 25 during all 19 weeks.
 Clemson was third in the nation in homers (98) and had a school-record .975 fielding percentage as well.
 Seth Beer (first) and Logan Davidson (third) earned All-America honors, as Beer became just the second three-time All-American in Clemson history and was a first-round draft pick by the Houston Astros.

 Paulsen, son of former Clemson assistant coach (2003-10) and current Winthrop Head Coach Tom Riginos, was a career .318 hitter with 45 doubles, five triples, 31 homers, 130 RBIs and four steals in 182 games (170 starts) over three seasons (2007-09) at Clemson.